BRATS Logo - Bredhurst Receiving and Transmitting Society

 Student participation

-Ensure that your students enjoy participation -- the hobby is all about participation / conversation and exchange of opinions on principally technical topics.
+Ensure that you enjoy participation -- the hobby is all about participation / conversation and exchange of opinions on principally technical topics.
 Sometimes a student will be able to explain a topic, which they have just grasped, to another student - encourage this but do check that the information is correct.

 Make it fun